Allen Family The Chilterns MS Centre nestles between the woods at Wendover and the RAF community at Halton and has...

 Family and carers can become members too, without the need for a referral, as long as the person with MS has become a member of the Centre.

-You are more than welcome to book a tour of the Centre and chat to us about what we offer – fill the Request for Centre Tour form on this page.
+You are more than welcome to chat to us about what we offer – fill the Request a Call Back form on this page.
+Unfortunately we cannot offer tours of the Centre at the moment.

 What if I cannot get to you in working hours?